Upasani Maharaj: Influence of Sai Baba of Shirdi

-Sai Baba was a Muslim faqir who adapted to a largely Hindu population in Shirdi, a small agricultural village in the Ahmednager district.
+Sai Baba was a faqir and guru, revered by both Hindu and Muslim followers, in Shirdi, a small agricultural village in the Ahmednager district.
 He never gave spiritual discourses, but told stories or parables on occasion.
 His language was metaphoric and paradoxical, as was his behaviour.
 Despite this, he succeeded in creating an atmosphere of reciprocal harmony between the Hindu and Muslim communities in Shirdi.
 His spiritual charisma, expressed in his movements, words and glances, conveyed a tangible and immediate experience of the sacred.

 Kashinath went to Shirdi in late June 1911.
-He talked to local Hindus who eulogized the saint, but it was too obvious that Sai Baba was a Muslim, and Upasani was not prepared to follow him.
+He talked to local Hindus who eulogized the saint, but Sai Baba's open use of Muslim teachings and rituals discouraged Upasani from following him.
 He quickly moved on to visit a Hindu guru at Kopargaon, who, to his dismay, advised him to return to Shirdi.
 After a week, he was induced to go back.
 He attended the daily Arti ceremonies and resumed his yogic routine.
 One day, Sai Baba communicated to devotees that Kashinath needed to stay for four years at Shirdi, and that there was no difference between himself and Kashinath.
 Sai Baba asked Kashinath to sit quietly in the nearby deserted and dilapidated Khandoba temple.
 His meditation was not to be based on yoga, but on a rapport with the saint.

 Kashinath followed the instruction for more than a year.
 He took very little food or fluid and no outdoor exercise, except to attend arti.
 The small temple was devoid of light, there was an excess of dust and dirt, and scorpions and snakes made their abode in it.
 Yet in these conditions he was subject to intense altered states of consciousness.
 Eventually, Kashinath came out of the temple and began to engage in hard menial labour.
 Alone, he would run a sugar-cane crusher, draw water for a farm, plough a field, and crush stones to small bits.
 During the year in the temple he had been silent, but now he began to speak.
 His moods seemed erratic to those who observed him, and some who approached him were abused or even beaten.

 In 1913, during Guru Purnima, Sai Baba ordered some persons to go to Kashinath and worship him.
 He disliked the attention, but since it was Sai Baba's order, he deferred, and allowed devotees to approach him in this manner.
 It was from this period that Kashinath Govind Upasani Shastri became addressed as Sri Upasani (Baba) Maharaj.